bryanmcnett/aabo/README.md

 ```
 struct Octahedra
 {
-  Tetrahedron *minABCD; // tetrahedra that point up are in different cachelines than
+  UpTetrahedron   *up;   // tetrahedra that point up are in different cachelines than
-  Tetrahedron *maxABCD; // tetrahedra that point down
+  DownTetrahedron *down; // tetrahedra that point down
 };

 struct DOP8
 {
-  float min[4]; // these 16 bytes are in the same cacheline as
+  float min[4]; // this isn't a tetrahedron, and it's in same cacheline as
-  float max[4]; // these 16 bytes.
+  float max[4]; // this, which also isn't a tetrahedron.
 };
 ```